momotofu/rego.js/README.md

-# I tiny VC framework
+# A tiny VC framework